embrace-io/embrace-docs/docs/ios/open-source/index.md

 Embrace's 6.x SDK is open-source and can be found on GitHub.
 We'll be guiding you through integrating Embrace into your iOS application and getting it working.

-At this time, the majority of features exist in the 6.x SDK that already existed in the 5.x SDK.
-See [the 5.x feature reference](./../5x/features/) for more details, and note that some method names or implementation details may differ between the two platforms.
+Please note that some functionality has been deprecated and that some method names or implementation details may differ.
+Please reach out to in the [Community Slack](https://community.embrace.io) if you have any questions.

 # Prerequisites